techdivision/cookbook-techdivision-locales/README.md

 Chef Cookbook: Locales
 ======================
-This simple cookbook allows for setting and generating locales for an Ubunut or Debian machine.
+This simple cookbook allows for setting and generating locales for an Ubuntu or Debian machine.

 Requirements
 ------------
-The recipe of this cookbook has only been tested with Ubuntu.
-It relies on the locale-gen command and the fact that supported locales are listed in /var/lib/locales/supported.d/
+The recipe of this cookbook has only been tested with Ubuntu and Debian Wheezy.
+It relies on the locale-gen command and the fact that supported locales are listed in /var/lib/locales/supported.d/ or /etc/locale.gen respectively.

 Attributes
 ----------
 By setting attributes for your node you can define which locales should be generated.

-#### robertlemke-locales::default
+#### techdivision-locales::default
 <table>
 	<tr>
 		<th>Key</th>